dotnet/docs/docs/core/diagnostics/dotnet-gcdump.md

 ## Description

-The `dotnet-gcdump` global tool is a way to collect gcdumps of live .NET processes.
+The `dotnet-gcdump` global tool is a way to collect GC (Garbage Collector) dumps of live .NET processes.
 It is built using the EventPipe technology which is a cross-platform alternative to ETW on Windows.
-Gcdumps are created by triggering a GC in the target process, turning on special events, and regenerating the graph of object roots from the event stream.
-This allows for gcdumps to be collected while the process is running with minimal overhead.
+GC dumps are created by triggering a GC in the target process, turning on special events, and regenerating the graph of object roots from the event stream.
+This allows for GC dumps to be collected while the process is running with minimal overhead.
 These dumps are useful for several scenarios:

 - Comparing the number of objects on the heap at several points in time.
 - Analyzing roots of objects (answering questions like, "what still has a reference to this type?").